ibm-vpc/terraform-provider-ibm/website/docs/d/is_lb.html.markdown

 	- `type` - (String) The session persistence type.
 - `address_mode` - (String) The address mode for this load balancer.
 One of `static` (IPs remain unchanged throughout the life of the load balancer, horizontal scaling disabled) or `dynamic` (IPs may change during maintenance).
 - `public_ips` - (List) The public IP addresses assigned to this load balancer.
 Will be empty if `is_public` is `false`.
-- `public_ip_detail` - (List) The public IP address details assigned to this load balancer.
+- `public_ip` - (List) The public IP address details assigned to this load balancer.
 Each entry is either a floating IP reference or a plain IP address.

-	Nested scheme for `public_ip_detail`:
+	Nested scheme for `public_ip`:
 	- `address` - (String) The globally unique IP address.
 This property may expand to support IPv6 addresses in the future.
 	- `crn` - (String) The CRN for this floating IP.
 Present only when the public IP is a floating IP.
 	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and provides some supplementary information.